lsst-dm/alert_stream/README.md

 $ docker-compose up -d
 ```

-This will create a network named `alertstream_default`, or something similar, with the default driver over which the other containers will connect.
+This will create a network named `alertstream_default`, or something similar, with the default driver over which the other containers will connect and will start Kafka and Zookeeper.

 **Build docker container**